chbachman/ModularArmour/README.md

-ModularStorage
+ModularArmour
 ==============

-A Minecraft mod that adds better chests, tanks, and barrels
+A Minecraft mod that adds Modular Armour.